 Calculating scattering rates¶

 AMSET calculates mode dependent scattering rates within the Born approximation using common materials parameters.
-The differential scattering rate, , gives the rate from band , k-point to band , k-point .
+The differential scattering rate from state to state is calculated using Fermi's golden rule as

-The final scattering rate at each band and k-point is obtained by integrating the differential scattering rates over the full Brillouin zone.
-In this section report the differential scattering rate equations and references for each scattering mechanism.
-More information on calculating transport properties is given in the transport properties section.
+The overall mode-dependent scattering rate is obtained by integrating the scattering rates over the full Brillouin zone.
+In this section, we report the matrix elements for each scattering mechanism implemented in AMSET.
+Information on calculating transport properties is given in the transport properties section.

 Summary of scattering rates¶